openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The type of an expression that denotes a variable or a value is known at compile time.

-The type of a standalone expression (like just a + b) can be determined entirely from the content of that expression; the type of any other expression can be influenced by its target type (see :ref:`Contexts and Conversions`).
+The type of a standalone expression (like just '*a + b*') can be determined entirely from the content of that expression.
+The type of any other expression can be influenced by its target type (see :ref:`Contexts and Conversions`).
-The rules that explain how the type of an expression can be determined are provided below.
+The rules to explain how the type of an expression can be determined are provided below.

 .. index::